scotrug/darts/README.md

 > Who calls this method?
 Is it even used anymore?

-This makes confidently removing dead code a breeze.
+This particular bit of information makes confidently removing dead code a breeze, but there's a lot more you can learn from static analysis too.

 In Ruby, this is not so easy, because the only way to really know how a Ruby program works is to watch it run.

 DARTS watches (using code coverage tools) as you run your test suite, doing *dynamic analysis* to build a model of how your code fits together.
 With this information, we can also answer questions like: